 So what to do?
 A mini-shootout, of course.
 I ran a range test setup with the diversity lemon rx combo, a diversity lemon rx receiver, an orange rx r615x, an orange rx r620, an old spektrum ar600 with a couple of split-v dipole antennas( a la Ibcrazy) attached, and a brand new spektrum ar610.
 I should add that my transmitter for this test was a spektrum DX6i...Continue Reading

-The Aomway 700tvl is definitely the best camera overall, a very sharp picture, good color and not too expensive, but also being the heaviest, if you call 15g "heavy".
-Also, the sticker on the back says NTSC, but it seems to switch between NTSC and PAL for no reason.
-It also tends to over-expose rather than under expose, which is an asset for FPV flying.
+Keeping that in mind, the Aomway 700tvl is probably the best camera overall: a very sharp picture, good color, not too expensive and not too heavy.
 I highly recommend this cam if weight is not your main consideration.
 If it is, the Tarot, RMRC, and Diatone are small and light enough to go on even a micro plane or quad without screwing up the CG or aerodynamics.
-The diatone is advertised as 600tvl, but the video quality looks more like the other two 520tvl cams.
-Still, it is a...Continue Reading
+The diatone is...Continue Reading

 Posted by devinvagt |

 Aug 06, 2015 @ 09:22 PM | 1,802 Views

 Accidentally destroyed a surface mount component while changing the 5v regulator on my remzibi OSD to a recom r785.0-1.0.
 It's a drop in replacement for a standard 7805 with much better efficiency-no heatsink neeeded!
 I think later versions of this board incorporated a similar item.
 I tore off part of the trace along with an unidentified surface mount component.
 Bad bad bad.